 Another challenge is failing to understand people’s motivation and gaining their support

 In our increasingly digital and connected world, training “How-Tos” are outdated, and the days of multi-day training programs to prepare for an implementation are a thing of the past.
 Instead, they are now easily supplemented and replaced with more convenient and more effective “on demand” prompts and “Point-Of-Need” support that is intuitive.

 More important as a means to achieve real business results is to drive effective behavior change.
 For example, let’s say the business goal is for front-line staff to become more customer-centric.
 Yes, of course, there is an element of teaching your people about who the customer is and what good experiences look like and the steps to follow, but a bigger element is creating the motivation for your staff to apply this in their day-to-day work and making it a habit.

 Q: Why are so many companies struggling to see a positive return on their software investments?

-A: This builds heavily on my previous point regarding designing a compelling user experience without focusing on behavior change.
+This builds heavily on my previous point regarding designing a compelling user experience without focusing on behavior change.

-Achieving digital adoption requires an approach that goes beyond simply training.
+requires an approach that goes beyond simply training.
 It requires an understanding of the broader employee experience and how work is done.

 For example, a new dashboard that provides insights from cross-functional data and analytics on that data will not result in business value if it isn’t made an integral part of meetings where decisions are made.